Cheap eyeglasses: What are the pros and cons?

 If you had sticker shock last time you bought new glasses from your eye doctor, you may wonder if it would be better to buy cheap glasses online next time.

-You can keep more money in your pocket by ordering glasses online, but you generally will get more personalized service at an optical store near you.
+You can keep more money in your pocket by ordering glasses online, but you generally will get more personalized service at an optical store.

 Some glasses wearers who have weighed these pluses and minuses take a hybrid approach to get the best of both worlds.

 “What I do to get cheap glasses that fit is to go to an actual store and try them on first,” says personal finance blogger Becky Beach.

 She snaps a photo of the style number of her chosen frames and later searches for a website that sells the same ones.

 “Brick-and-mortar stores charge so much for glasses, and I can purchase them online much cheaper,” she says.

 Trying to decide whether you should try to save on glasses or opt for the personal service and often higher prices at your eye doctor’s office?

 Here’s a quick look at the benefits and disadvantages of buying cheap glasses: